jiangaojie/jiangaojie.github.io/index.md

 ## About Me

 Hi!
 I am a 1th-year Phd candidate in the School of Electronic Science and Engineering at Nanjing University.
 I am supervised by Professor Li Du and Yuan Du at [ISCL lab](https://iscl.nju.edu.cn/42924/list.htm).
-Prior to this, I obtained a bachelor's degree from Northeast Forestry University and was later admitted to Nanjing University through recommendation (<strong>ranking 1/111</strong>).
+Prior to this, I obtained a bachelor's degree from Northeast Forestry University and was later admitted to Nanjing University through recommendation (Ranking 1/111).

 If you have any questions, I very welcome you to contact me.

 ## Research Interests

 With the increasing demand for computing power and bandwidth in LLM training/inference, exploring collaborative optimization across multiple system levels is an important direction to improve the overall efficiency of the system.
-Therefore, my main research now is the </strong>design and optimization of AI accelerator scale-up network</strong>.
-From the two dimensions of hardware design and software modeling, I explore system optimization methods among multiple system levels through </strong>cross-layer co design</strong>, such as deployment layer, AI accelerator layer, communication layer and interconnection layer, to improve the overall performance of AI system.
+Therefore, my main research now is the <strong>design and optimization of AI accelerator scale-up network</strong>.
+From the two dimensions of hardware design and software modeling, I explore system optimization methods among multiple system levels through <strong>cross-layer co design</strong>, such as deployment layer, AI accelerator layer, communication layer and interconnection layer, to improve the overall performance of AI system.

 I am currently building a scale-up prototype system on hardware, and at the same time, developing a software performance model
 ## News